MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 ## Next steps

-Next, read how most businesses change their portfolio to adopt the cloud.
+Read how most businesses change their portfolio to adopt the cloud.

 > [!div class="nextstepaction"]
 > [How to adopt the cloud](../adopt/how-to-adopt-the-cloud.md)